bibiTheKid/microfactory-security-checkmate-slack/README.md

    ```

 2. A modal will open with the complete security checklist

-### Completing the Checklist

-1. Check off each item as you complete it
+3. Check off items as you complete them
-2. Click **"Complete ✓"** when done
+4. **When you check the last item, it automatically submits!** ⚡
+5. Or click **"Complete ✓"** to submit manually at any time

+### What Happens After Submission

-3. A summary message will be posted to the configured channel showing:
+A summary message will be posted to the configured channel showing:

 - Who completed the checklist
 - When it was completed
 - Which items were checked
 - Any missing items (if applicable)

 4. The message will be visible to everyone in the channel for accountability

 ### Getting Help